Checklist for travelling abroad

 Check whether your bank card has been activated so you can withdraw cash abroad.

-If you are travelling with 10,000 euros or more, you will need to notify Customs.
+If you are taking € 10,000 or more with you, you will need to submit a customs declaration.

 Taking out travel insurance is not obligatory, but it is advisable.
 Make sure that you take out a policy that covers your destination and the type of trip.